FireJuun/fhir_at_rest/README.md

 GET http://hapi.fhir.org/baseR4/Patient?_format=application/fhir+json&identifier:of-type=http://terminology.hl7.org/CodeSystem/v2-0203|MR|446053
 ```
 Please note that for the prefix ```:of-type``` it requires ALL 3 parameters, a system, a code and a value, or else it will return a failure.

+### Searching Mime Types ToDo: not sure when I'll ever use this, I'll get around to it eventually

 #### *Quantity*
 For quantity you're allowed to define a prefix, number, system and code.
 Sysem and code are similar to Token above, except that if you put a system, you also need a code, but otherwise both are optional.
 So you could just put  a number (```5.4```), you could put a number and a code (```5.4||mg```) or a number, system and a code (```5.4|http://unitsofmeasure.org|mg```).
 Putting them all together to search for all the observations where the value of is about 5.4 mg where mg is understood as a UCUM unit
 ```